pilot2254/pilot2254/quotes.md

 > "Only the weak put blame on luck." — Arena Breakout: Infinite (loading screen)

-> "Today is the youngest you will ever be"
+> "Today is the youngest you will ever be" — Anonymous

-> "you're not lazy, you just need a reason"
+> "you're not lazy, you just need a reason" — Anonymous

-> "Maybe someday... some thing i did will make me memorable."
+> "Maybe someday... some thing i did will make me memorable." — Me

 ## Funnies & Social media